The following topics are going to be discussed in this blog:

 There isn’t much difference in the salaries of UX and UI designers across different organizations.
 Although, there are better opportunities for UI designers in the tech industry.

-Let us take a look at the average annual salaries for UX and UI designers in India and the US (according to Payscale):
+Let us take a look at the average UI/UX designer salary annually in India and the US (according to Payscale):

 |Experience||UI Designer||UX Designer|